Steven1811/Texas-Instruments-CC2531-AT-Command-Firmware/README.md

 ### Installing

+#### Linux Requirements

+Requirements:

+● gcc, glibc, make, tar, textutils, grep, find

+● sdcc version 2.7.0 or later with large-stack-auto library and banking

+SDCC package from Sensinode (with banking support).
+Does not work for applications larger than 64 kb of ROM.

+● minicom (or other serial port terminal program)

+● rpm for microcontroller tool installation

+● doxygen for rebuilding NanoStack references

+● a USB port + FTDI USB drivers (part of the standard Linux kernel)

+The distribution package names depend on your distribution.

+A binary install requires only the serial interface from the above mentioned list and in addition to that it

+requires rpm in Fedora Core (or other rpm based) systems.

+The installation of the nRouted daemon requires root privileges.
+It is possible to install the nRouted not as

+a system daemon that is started automatically when the system starts but rather as an ordinary program.
+In

+such case the process does not require root privileges but it still requires that the user must have access to

+the serial device (e.g. /dev/ttyUSB0).

+#### Linux Installation

+The PC software CD contains the NanoStack tools packaged for selected Linux distributions.
+Supported

+distributions are Fedora Core 4 and later.

+In Fedora Core the tool binaries are installed by issuing the command:

+`cd <CD-ROM root>`

+`cd toolchains/linux/rpm`

+`rpm -Uvh *.rpm`

+This installs the SDCC compiler and libraries.
+Try that SDCC works by typing sdcc and then asx8051 on

+the command line.
+You may need to make sybolic links to sdcc on some systems if the NanoStack makefile

+can not find sdcc or asx8051.
+These are created like:

+`su -`

+`cd /usr/bin/`

+`ln -s sdcc-sdcc sdcc`

+`ln -s sdcc-asx8051 asx8051`

+To install NanoStack the source package is extracted from the CD to a directory where the user has

+permissions to create new files and subdirectories.
+Then the Makefile should be able to handle the rest.
+For

+example:

+Copy the NanoStack directory from the CD-ROM to your working directory.

+`cd <working directory>`

+`cp -R /<CD-ROM path>/NanoStack/NanoStack-v1.0.3/ .`

+`You can now test that NanoStack builds properly like this:`

+`cd <working directory>/NanoStack-v1.0.3/Examples/nano_skeleton`

+`make`

+You should see the build process complete without errors and a nano_skeleton.hex file appear in the same

+directory.

 A step by step series of examples that tell you have to get a development env running

 Say what the step will be